-My maternal grandmother, the cake and cookie queen of her bridge club and hospital auxiliary set, knew a thing or two about not only baking, but about how to create a huge stir when presenting her treats.
+My maternal grandmother, the cake and cookie queen of her bridge club and hospital auxiliary set, knew a thing or two about baking.
+She also knew a lot about how to create a huge stir when presenting her treats.
+(She would have loved the presentation of my lavender buttercream macarons pictured here.)

 She was fiercely proud of her baking prowess, and thrilled that her contributions to the annual church bake sale were always spoken for before they reached the display table.
 (She didn’t make fresh lavender buttercream because baking with lavender wasn’t in fashion then.
-But I’m sure she’d love it if she were here today!)
+But if she’d known about it if she would have for sure!)

 One important weapon in my grandmother’s never-ending dessert shock and awe campaign was the pedestal plate.
 She has been gone more than fifty years now, and I can still picture her triumphantly lifting the dome from her crystal pedestal server and blowing us away with her towering, white satin-cloaked Lady Baltimore cake.
 Just the sight of her billowy, mile-high meringue frosting made my mouth water and my addled brain wonder if I’d suddenly died and gone to heaven!
 I loved that cake so much, I sometimes requested that she make it (minus the shredded coconut) for my birthday.